-Abstract: Using a novel dataset on the daily production of a group of piece-rate manufacturing workers combined with their daily income shocks from lunch break card game gambling, this paper shows that the workers' afternoon labor supply responded negatively to instantaneously paid gambling income, although wages were monthly paid.
-The workers' behavior was consistent with reference-dependent labor supply where the target was set on daily face-valued sum of gambling and labor incomes.
-Structural estimation yields a coefficient of loss aversion from 1.8 to 2.0, significantly different from the neoclassical value of 1; and individual-specific loss aversion estimates correlate positively with survey measures.
-This study overcomes the common identification issues in the daily labor supply literature by exploiting high-frequency, actively taken-up and unanticipated income shifters that were independent of other labor supply and demand confounders.
+Abstract: This paper documents the daily income effects on labor supply.
+Using a novel dataset on the daily production of a group of piece-rate manufacturing workers combined with their quasi-random daily income shocks from lunch break card game gambling, this paper shows that the workers' afternoon labor supply responds negatively to instantaneously-paid quasi-random gambling income, although wages are paid monthly.
+Standard model of inter-temporal labor supply cannot explain these daily income effects.
+Estimation of hazard models suggests that the workers' behavior is consistent with reference-dependent labor supply where the target is set on the daily face-valued sum of gambling and labor incomes.
+This study overcomes the common identification issues in the daily labor supply literature by exploiting high-frequency, actively taken-up and unanticipated income shifters that are independent of other labor supply and demand confounders.